Goal651/springboot_microservice/README.md

 # Spring Boot Microservices Template

-A production-ready microservices architecture template built with Spring Boot 3.5.7, Spring Cloud 2025.0.0, and Docker.
-This template demonstrates best practices for building scalable, resilient microservices with service discovery, API gateway, centralized configuration, and database integration.
+A production-ready microservices architecture template built with Spring Boot 3.5.7, Spring Cloud 2025.0.0, Apache Kafka, and Docker.
+This template demonstrates best practices for building scalable, resilient microservices with service discovery, API gateway, centralized configuration, event-driven architecture, and database integration.

 ⭐ **If you find this project helpful, please consider giving it a star!** ⭐

 ## 🏗️ Architecture Overview

-This template implements a complete microservices ecosystem with the following components:
+This template implements a complete microservices ecosystem with event-driven communication:

 ```sh
 ┌─────────────┐